… or “Rise of The TrollBot”

 - New 24V 400W heated bed toroidal transformer

-Power supply for heating bed was too weak so it was swapped with 400 W toroidal transformer.
+The power supply for the heating bed was too weak so it was swapped with a 400 W toroidal transformer.

 I’ve also added a small aluminum sheet to cover the heating head and to protect PLA parts being printed from too much heat.